Out of the Beaten Path in Morocco

 The mountain pass is an important point on the road connecting Ouarzazate with Marrakesh and so it is frequently used.
 In late December it can be sunny and pleasant (as we experienced personally) but also it is possible to have snow and thus to make the road even more difficult and dangerous than it is normally.
 Even if it is possible to reach the pass with a normal vehicle, it is advisable to have a 4×4 vehicle because it provides some safety in case you have problems on the road.
 At the place, there are few souvenirs shops and cafes.

 The place is not of big interest but the cold, refreshing mountain air worth your stop for a few minutes.
 It has, however, historical meaning as you will see from the memorial plaque that acknowledges the merit of French military members that constructed this road in 1936.

 “Hey, babe, how are you doing?”

-This place could be the most favorite of all Morocco if you travel with kids.
+This place could be the most favourite of all Morocco if you travel with kids.
 Here you will find friendly and cute monkeys (Barbary Ape) that are used to people and can be even fed from your hand.

-Morocco has very varied nature.
+Morocco has a very varied nature.
 In the north, between Casablanca and Meknes you will find amazing green fields with olive trees and other agricultures.
 In the south, you will see the red desert.
 And in the Middle Atlas, at around 1600 m altitude, you will find cedar trees and monkeys.

 These fluffy cuties are usually sitting on the branches, eating or grooming their clear fur.
 It is easy to approach them and make photos or videos.

 The best part of every trip is the unexpected and surprising side of it.
 Take time and go out of the beaten path in Morocco.
-Be spontaneous and find your secret favorite spots of this magical country!
+Be spontaneous and find your secret favourite spots of this magical country!

 Feel Inspired?
 Pin this to your Travel Pinterest board!